FIN 401–03: Prohibited Transactions

 Fines and Penalties (FIN 109)

-Payments of fines and penalties are prohibited, unless specifically authorized by the appropriate provost/vice provost/vice president and forwarded directly only to the senior associate vice president for Finance and deputy treasurer for proper coding determination.
+Payments of fines and penalties are prohibited, unless specifically authorized by the appropriate provost/vice provost/vice president and forwarded directly only to the vice president for finance and deputy treasurer for proper coding determination.
 Under no condition can parking, traffic, and library fines be paid with university funds.

 All types, unless the items are needed in conjunction with an official university event.

 Any exceptions to this policy require approval from a director in Financial Services.

 Authorized purchases for flowers must be paid from local funds.

 Gifts and Contributions to Organizations and Individuals (Including Gifts to Student Organizations) (FIN 420–04)

 |Note:||For student organizations funded in whole or part by an ASU department, ASU will reimburse incurred expenses with original receipts; however, lump sum payments made to an ASU student organization from an ASU account for which no accounting is provided are prohibited.|

 Also prohibited are expenses paid directly on behalf of, or directly benefiting, an external organization, with no direct benefit to ASU.